Black Tie Suits for Men

 Peak lapels remain the most formal choice for traditional black tie occasions, while notch lapels offer a modern interpretation suitable for select evening events.

-Black tie suits are available in a range of fabrics to suit different seasons and settings.
+Formal evening suits are available in a range of fabrics to suit different seasons and settings.
 Velvet introduces depth and luxury, making it popular for winter and evening celebrations.
 Wool remains a classic choice, valued for breathability and structure.

 Performance fabrics provide added comfort and flexibility, helping maintain a polished appearance throughout long formal occasions.